omustafa1994/OOP-Recap/README.md

 # Object-Oriented Programming in Ruby

 ### Description
-This application uses Sinatra; a DSL for quickly creating web applications in Ruby with minimal effort.
+This application demonstrates how OOP works using Ruby, through the use of inheritance and modules.
+The example uses living organisms, with a super-class and sub-classes of animals, animal types and types such as mammals.

 ### Languages used
 * Ruby